FoundryVTT MCP Server - v0.11.0

 A Model Context Protocol (MCP) server that integrates with FoundryVTT, allowing AI assistants to interact with your tabletop gaming sessions.
 Query actors, roll dice, generate content, and manage your game world through natural language.

-• 🔍 Data Querying - Search actors, items, scenes, and journal entries
+• Data Querying - Search and inspect actors, items, scenes, and journal entries

-• 📊 Game State - Access current scene, combat status, and world information
+• Game State - Access combat status, chat messages, user list, and world information

-• 🎭 Content Generation - Generate NPCs, loot, and random encounters
+• Content Generation - Generate NPCs, loot tables, and rule lookups

-• ⚔️ Combat Management - Track initiative and combat state
+• Combat Tracking - Access initiative order and combat state

-• 👥 User Awareness - See who's online and their status
+• User Awareness - See who's online and their current status

 • Node.js 18+